 Please contact us if you would like to request a hard copy of the magazine or if you want to set up a consultation.

 Schedule Your Consultation for Sleep Apnea Therapy in Irvine Today

-Please call 714-829-3619 to schedule a consultation with Dr. Henry today.
+Please call 714-385-1672 to schedule a consultation with Dr. Henry today.
+Or, you can send us an appointment request form by filling out your information in our contact page!
 At Orange Center for Cosmetic Dentistry, we proudly serve patients from Tustin, Orange, Santa Ana, and other areas of Orange County, California.